macloo/python-adv-web-apps/docs/configparser.rst

     api_key = ubfWMR8WYucrzeaQdrqkm6SrhYTMVQSsxZWpNbtUCMX5u

 These are not real keys.
-Do not use them.
+Do not try to use them.

-Note, there are no quotation marks in the file.
+* Note, there are no quotation marks in the file.

-The name of the vendor or source is in brackets.
+* The name of the vendor or source is in brackets.

-Use linespaces between items exactly as shown.
+* Use linespaces between items exactly as shown.

 Accessing the config file